argriffing/hmmus/README.rst

 * All of the data can fit in RAM and numerical stability is not an issue.
 * The hidden state transitions are defined by a large sparse graph.
 * The emission distributions are uncomplicated (e.g. finite or normal).
+* A variable number of observations are emitted per hidden state.
+* Silent states other than start and stop states are used.

 Requirements